 9. Give full details of Supporting material like Written Chits, Printed material, Mobile Phones, Books, Matter written on Scale, Calculator case etc., (matter should be related to the subject of examination on that day).
 If copied, the copied matter is to be marked in the supporting material and write Regd.
-No. of the candidate on the supporting material and should be sent to this office along with the answer booklet.
+No. of the candidate on the supporting material and should be sent to

-11. Signature of the Invigilator (whether the case is booked by him of :or by other officials)
+11. Signature of the Invigilator (whether the case is booked by him :or by other officials )

 12. Whether the student has given: the statement or not?
 YES / NO

-13. Signature of the candidate :
+13. Signature of the candidate ÷

 14. Remarks of the :

 Chief Superintendent